taublast/DrawnUi.Maui.Demo/README.md

 ﻿# AppoMobi.Maui.DrawnUi DEMO

-Using rendering engine for .Net MAUI to draw your UI on a Skia canvas, with gestures and animations.
+Demo of an upcoming rendering engine for .Net MAUI to draw your UI on a Skia canvas, with gestures and animations.

 Supports **iOS**, **MacCatalyst**, **Android**, **Windows**.

 * To use inside a usual Maui app, consume drawn controls here and there inside `Canvas` views.
 * Create a totally drawn app with just one `Canvas` as root view and consume controls inside, `SkiaShell` is provided for navigation.
+* Drawn controls are totally virtual and are basically commands for the DrawnUi library on what and how to draw on a skia canvas.

 _The current development state is __PRE-ALPHA__, some features remain to be implemented, the project is active._

 The rendering engine is free to use, the goal is to provide an easy way to create and draw custom-made ui elements.

 Library repo will go public at Alpha stage, Pre-Alpha nuget package is already available to be consumed.

+## What is this

 ## What's new